adncllng/vmock/src/pages/home/index.md

 **Artist Statement**

-I hold any practice of representation socially accountable and thereby dedicated my own to disarming colonial, capitalist and patriarchal value systems.
+I hold any practice of representation socially accountable and thereby dedicated my own to disarming colonial, capitalist and patriarchal systems.
 I am a cis straight white neurotypical and non-disabled woman.
 This position comes with many privileges.
-Every day I work towards better understanding my responsabilities and my position's implication on collective knowledge-making, art-making, and labour.
+Every day I work towards better understanding my responsabilities as well as my position's implication on collective knowledge-making, art-making, and labour.
 I hope that my work can fill part of the gap that technology creates between real human interaction and virtual media connectedness.

-I could not do my work if weren't for the generous, mobilizing, and multifaceted contribution of my collaborators.
-Therefore, any material and financial compensation that stems from our work together is shared between collaborators and me, in a way that is collaboratively and deliberately transparent, according to each work's specificities.
+I could not do my work if weren't for the generous, transformative, and multifaceted contribution of my collaborators.
+Therefore, any material and financial compensation that stems from our work together is shared between collaborators and me, in a way that is mutually informed and deliberately transparent, according to each collaboration's specificities.

 **Curriculum Vitae (click on italics for link)**